The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Appendix A.

-where $\xi_{r_a}^{(n)}(\Gamma_a)$ is the hopping amplitude for a conduction electron in the one-electron shell state $\ket{a}$.
 The multiplets to be diagonalized in step $n$ are obtained by combining shell multiplets, which contain only electrons in the newly added shell, and block multiplets, which combine electrons from all the previous shells.
 The notation is as follows.
-For a $n$-th step matrix element, marked with a subscript n, the multiplets $m_u$ ($m_v$) to be diagonalized are obtained by combining block multiplets $m_i$ ($m_v$) with shell multiplets $m_\mu$ ($m_\nu$).
+For a $N$-th step matrix element, marked with a subscript $N$, the multiplets $m_u$ ($m_v$) to be diagonalized are obtained by combining block multiplets $m_i$ ($m_v$) with shell multiplets $m_\mu$ ($m_\nu$).
 Following this convention, the hopping matrix element is constructed as

-Here $N_\mu$ is the number of particles in the $m_\mu$ multiplet and $\bra{m_\nu}| c^\dagger_{m_a,n} |\ket{m_\mu}_{(n)}$ is a reduced matrix element involving only shell degrees of freedom and therefore independent of the step $n$, so it is computed once and used at every step.
-The reduced matrix element involving the block multiplets $m_i$ and $m_j$ is computed with the information from the previous step: if we denote the multiplets of the diagonal basis of any given iteration as $m_{u'}$ ($m_{v'}$), then the matrix elements between $m_i$ and $m_j$ are just $\bra{m_i}|c^\dagger_{m_a,n-1}|\ket{m_j}_{(n)} =\bra{m_{u'}}|f^\dagger_{m_a,n-1}|\ket{m_{v'}}_{[n-1]}$.
+Here $N_\mu$ is the number of particles in the $m_\mu$ multiplet and $\bra{m_\nu}| c^\dagger_{Nm_{\beta},} |\ket{m_\mu}_{(N)}$ is a reduced matrix element involving only shell degrees of freedom and therefore independent of the step $N$, so it is computed once and used at every step.
+The reduced matrix element involving the block multiplets $m_i$ and $m_j$ is computed with the information from the previous step: if we denote the multiplets of the diagonal basis of any given iteration as $m_{u'}$ ($m_{v'}$), then the matrix elements between $m_i$ and $m_j$ are just $\bra{m_i}|c^\dagger_{N-1,m_{\beta}, } |\ket{m_j}_{(N)} =\bra{m_{u'}}| c^\dagger_{N-1,m_{\beta}, } |\ket{m_{v'}}_{(N-1)}$.
 We decompose the block matrix elements as

-where $U^{[n-1]}(\Gamma_u)$ is the unitary matrix that diagonalizes the subspace of irrep $\Gamma_u$ in step $n-1$.
+where $U^{(N-1)}(\Gamma_u)$ is the unitary matrix that diagonalizes the subspace of irrep $\Gamma_u$ in step $N-1$.
 The coefficients $D$ and $K$ in Eqs. \ref{eq:redmatconstruction} and \ref{eq:blockpart} are summations over Clebsch-Gordan indices,

-In order to compute the spectral function, we also need $\bra{m_{u'}}|f^\dagger_{m_\alpha}|\ket{m_{v'}}_{(n)}$, where $f^\dagger_{m_\alpha}$ creates an electron at the one-electron impurity state $\ket{\alpha}$ and $m_{u'}$ are $m_{v'}$ are the multiplets obtained after the diagonalization in step $n$.
+In order to compute the spectral function, we also need $\bra{m_{u'}}|f^\dagger_{m_\alpha}|\ket{m_{v'}}_{(N)}$, where $f^\dagger_{m_\alpha}$ creates an electron at the one-electron impurity state $\ket{\alpha}$ and $m_{u'}$ are $m_{v'}$ are the multiplets obtained after the diagonalization in step $n$.
 The expression in this case is

-where the block matrix element is obtained in the previous step, $\bra{m_i}|f^\dagger_{m_\alpha}|\ket{m_j}_{(n)} = \bra{m_{u'}}|f^\dagger_{m_\alpha}|\ket{m_{v'}}_{[n-1]}$, and the coefficient $F$ is a sum over Clebsch-Gordan coefficients,
+where the block matrix element is obtained in the previous step, $\bra{m_i}|f^\dagger_{m_\alpha}|\ket{m_j}_{(N)} = \bra{m_{u'}}|f^\dagger_{m_\alpha}|\ket{m_{v'}}_{(N-1)}$, and the coefficient $F$ is a sum over Clebsch-Gordan coefficients,

 Our code precomputes the the coefficients $D$, $K$ and $F$ for a set of irrep combinations chosen so that they cover all the possible inputs of a given NRG run.
 In this way, all the information about the structure of each irrep can be accessed at every step with very little computational cost.